 As in years past, the revenue stream for annual passes continues to be an important avenue of access for many people in the community, including residents, non-residents and corporate citizens alike.
 Once again, this is not expected to change for the upcoming year.
-The Commission's income reflects minimal growth of 4.5% in annual passes based on the stagnant membership sales in recent years.
+The Commission's income reflects a 2% decline in annual passes based on the stagnant membership sales in recent years and renovations at The Center of Clayton.
 Increased member amenities, such as free and reduced-fee member services, are gauged each year and continue to drive membership sales, particularly for families.
-To that end, Platinum Members will receive free Kid Center nursery services beginning in FY18, which has resulted in a decrease in Child Care revenues and slowly increasing Platinum Membership sales.
+To that end, all family memberships will continue to receive free Kid Center nursery services in FY19, which has resulted in a decrease in Child Care revenues.
 Daily fees, programming and facility rentals continue to be consistent sources of revenue for the facility.
-A somewhat conservative budget was approved for FY18, but the Commission is optimistic that it will maintain the current high quality of service to its patrons.
+A conservative budget was approved for FY19 due to ongoing renovations, but the Commission is optimistic that it will maintain the current high quality of service to its patrons.